Exo-TiC/ExoTiC-LD/README.md

 <!-- Once downloaded un-zip and alter the filepath indicated in limb_darkening.py -->

+## Install

+This package is installable via pip using the following command

+         pip install exotic-ld

+Alternatively you can clone this repository and use this as a standard python script.

 ## Supported instruments and gratings
 Current supported instruments and gratings are: